How to Make Homemade Edibles with Consistent Doses

 Unevenly mixed meals leave some bites with too much flavor and others without enough.
 The same uneven distribution happens with infused ingredients.
 In the latter's case, improper dosing can lead to some portions containing significantly different doses of THC than the next.

 Infuser tools and pre-packaged options should cut down on this concern.
 And taking the time to fully mix your ingredients (no rushing!) is important to achieve consistent results.
-Still, with homemade edibles, there is always a risk for unevenly dosed creations.
+Still, with homemade edibles, there is always a risk of unevenly dosed creations.

 Which brings us to our final word of advice.